On this page:

 Projects

-This project continues the long and complex job of repairing environmental damage to our waterways caused over many years.
-The project aims to address the following problems:
+Theses projects continued the long and complex job of repairing environmental damage to our waterways and managing current impacts.
+The projects aimed to address the following problems:

 • Problem 1: Failure to mitigate inappropriate land use practices will intensify degradation of waterways and catchments and adversely impact their use by the community.

-• Problem 2: Changing amounts and timing of water flows in waterways and catchments is harming abundance, diversity and distribution of priority flora, fauna and habitat.
+• Problem 2: Changing amounts and timing of water flows in waterways and catchments is harming abundance, diversity and distributiFlaon of priority flora, fauna and habitat.

 Catchment Management Authorities

-Funding of approximately $33.8 million of the total outlined above for these 2 initiatives has been invested through Victoria’s 9 regional Catchment Management Authorities (CMAs) in 2021-22 according to these agreed programs.
+The majority of funding for these 2 initiatives has been invested through Victoria’s 9 regional CMAs in 2021-22 according to these agreed programs.

-CMAs delivered this integrated program with regional partners, including Traditional Owners, local shires and councils, Parks Victoria, Landcare and related environment groups.
+CMAs delivered this integrated program with Traditional Owners and regional partners, including local shires and councils, Parks Victoria, Landcare and related environment groups.

-Like many government programs around Australia (and the world), this initiative struggled with large-scale challenges in delivery during 2021-22, particularly:
+Like many government programs around Australia (and the world), this initiative faced significant challenges in delivery during the initial years of the program, particularly:

 La Niña